 Despite their great taste, these four types are also considered weeds, with the Himalayan blackberry being the most abhorred.

 All blackberries are edible, at their blackest when fully ripe.
-Since raspberries can turn either red or black when ripe (depending on the type), it’s easy to confuse the two.
+Since most types of raspberries can turn either red or black when ripe (depending on the type), it’s easy to confuse the two.

 What Do Wild Blackberries Look Like?

 Blackberries begin as pollinated flowers, but as the berries ripen on the inside they turn from green balls to pinkish and green clusters of balls.
 As they continue to age they'll turn red and ultimately black and larger in size.

 While raspberries are cup shaped and hollow, whereas blackberries are solid, right up to the stem.
 Give yourself a little time and practice and telling the two apart will get easier.